NOTE: Analysis is mixed in with the relation of

 Kriscol continues on to his home.

-It is the spilling of that buffalo blood in the show Sarah had been watching in part two, which connects with the beef and turkey jerky and tomato juice for the Bloody Marys at the store, that brings us to this scene.
+The spilling of that buffalo blood in the show Sarah had been watching in part two connects with the beef and turkey jerky and tomato juice for the Bloody Marys at the store, and that brings us to this scene.

-Carl is, along with a few others, the conscience of the show, the conscience aware of downtrodden America and its catastrophic difficulties.
-He points out how much Kriscol gives of himself, without recompense, essentially of all the work that is done by people in need for which they are not paid.
+Carl is, along with a few others, the conscience of the show, aware of downtrodden America and its catastrophic difficulties.
+He points out how much Kriscol gives of himself, without recompense.
+Kriscol represents all the work that is done by people in need for which they are not paid.

-Jacoby, is also such a conscience, but he is embittered and looking out for himself while he sells his golden shovels that represent digging out from under the shit.
-These shovels don't promise anyone anything, they aren't like hucksters selling prayers for healing.
-They are how he scrapes out his meager living.
+Jacoby, is also such a conscience, but he seems embittered--though maybe he's just angry--while he sells his golden shovels that represent digging out from under the shit.
+These shovels don't promise anyone anything.
+Jacoby isn't a huckster selling prayers for healing.
+The shovels are how he scrapes out his meager living.
 Carl makes his living off the trailer park.
 Jacoby uses his radio show to try to open awareness to what he considers to be most toxic to society, while Carl now spends his days observing his surroundings and helping others, as he can, when he sees them pressed with difficulties.

-(1) Replay what I had listed in part four as a Tuesday morning shot, a crow's shadow flying over the subdivision in which Cooper-Dougie and Janey live.
+(1) An exterior shot of Janey and Cooper-Dougie's home.
+We've a replay of what I had listed in part four as a Tuesday morning shot, a crow's shadow flying over the subdivision in which Cooper-Dougie and Janey live.
 (2) The red front door of their house.
 (3) Then a fenced-in back yard.
 Sonny Jim gently guides Cooper-Dougie into the back yard, both of them wearing catcher's mitts.
 He positions him, then takes his place opposite him.
 He tosses a ball to Cooper-Dougie.
 It bounces off his left shoulder and behind him.